 (a) the provisions of this Act and the regulations; and

 (b) any order or direction made or given and any control devices erected, constructed or installed under section 20.

-22(1) The minister, or a peace officer authorized to enforce this Act, may remove or cause to be removed from any Crown property, any person, vehicle or thing that is there in contravention of any provision of this Act or the regulations, or any order or direction made or given or control device erected, constructed or installed under section 20.
+22(1) An enforcement officer may remove or cause to be removed from any Crown property, any person, vehicle or thing that is there in contravention of any provision of this Act or the regulations, or any order or direction made or given or control device erected, constructed or installed under section 20.

 22(2) Any vehicle or thing removed under subsection (1) shall be stored at such location as the minister may determine and if, within a period of 30 days following the removal, the vehicle or thing is not claimed and taken and the costs of the removal and storage paid by or on behalf of the owner thereof, the vehicle or thing may be disposed of in such manner as the minister may direct and the Crown may retain those costs out of any proceeds realized from the disposal.